Drape Kings

 2. Horizontal – adjustable horizontal drape supports range from 2′-3′ to 9′-16′ wide.
 They are designed to meet any room size and will support your chosen drape

-3. Telescoping Uprights – adjustable uprights range from 3′-22′ high, unique slip-lock feature easily locks when pole is raised or lowered
+3. Telescoping Uprights – adjustable pipe and drape uprights range from 3′-22′ high, unique slip-lock feature easily locks when pole is raised or lowered

 4. Base – the foundation of pipe and drape; weight depends on style of drape